Eugo21/alx-pre_course/README.md

-I'll be the best SE
+I'll be the best SE!!